-However, there are some situations where A FGC is contra-indicated.
+However, there are some situations where a discussion will need to take place regarding whether a FCG is appropriate.
 These include:

 Initial discussions are held between the referrer, and the FGC team coordinator to ensure the appropriateness of the referral.

-The FGC team coordinator or a FGC Practitioner will arrange to meet with the referrer) to discuss the referral in detail.
-This meeting will clarify the issues be addressed, e.g. specific areas of concern, issues of race / language / disability, how introductions of the Practitioner to the family will be made, the means of on-going communication throughout the FGC process, clarification of roles and responsibilities, how the plan will be validated.
-This discussion will also identify the details of any "bottom line".
-The referral does not need to include detailed background information.
+The FGC team coordinator or a FGC Practitioner will then arrange to meet with the referrer to discuss the referral in detail and clarify any new information relating to the family's circumstances and establish what information has been shared to date.
+This meeting will be used to discuss detail of the process e.g. specific areas of concern, issues of race / language / disability, how introductions of the Practitioner to the family will be made, the means of on-going communication throughout the FGC process between both professionals, clarification of roles and responsibilities, how the plan will be validated.
+This discussion will also clarify the details of the "bottom line".

 The FGC team coordinator will need to ensure:

-It is important that both the professionals and the family are clear about the purpose of the conference and what they are hoping to achieve from it.The referral will then be allocated to an FGC Practitioner who then begins to facilitate the FGC.
+It is important that both the professionals and the family are clear about the purpose of the conference and what they are hoping to achieve from it.The referral will then be allocated to an FGC Practitioner and the FGC process will start.

-FGCs services will always be co-ordinated independently from the service or team which has concerns about the child's safety and wellbeing.
+FGCs services will always be coordinated independently from the service or team which has worries about the child's safety and wellbeing.
 The FCG Practitioner is neutral i.e. that they have no case holding, statutory or decision making responsibilities in relation to the child.
-The FGC Practitioner should not have had any previous involvement with the family or represent the views of any agency working with the family nor would they attend other meetings connected with the child so as not to compromise their independence.
+The FGC Practitioner should not have had any previous involvement with the family or represent the views of any service working with the family nor would they attend other meetings connected with the child so as not to compromise their independence.

 Ensuring the attendance of Connected Persons is crucial to the success of the conference.
 This may mean that family members may have to travel some distance and in special circumstances from abroad.
 Other items for consideration are the choice of the venue, the availability of interpreters, child care etc.

-The FGC Practitioner organises the meeting in conjunction with the child/young person and those with parental responsibility and/or immediate carers, identifying who is in the family network for the child, including close friends.
-Discussion will take place with the family about who needs to be present.
-Guardians are not automatically invited to the FGC as the invitation list is decided by the family.
+The FGC Practitioner organises the meeting in conjunction with the child/young person and those with parental responsibility and/or immediate carers, identifying who is in the network for the child Discussion will take place with the family about who needs to be present.
+Legal Guardians are not automatically invited to the FGC as the invitation list is decided by the family.

-The FGC Practitioner discusses with the child / young person how they may be enabled to participate in the conference and whether they would like a supporter or advocate in the meeting.
-The child / young person must be enabled to participate fully within the process and it is the FGC Practitioner's role to find flexible and imaginative ways of achieving this.
-If the child / young person requires an advocate then the co-ordinator will match them with an independent advocate and they will contact the family direct.
+The child / young person must be enabled to participate fully within the process and it is the FGC Practitioner's role to find flexible and imaginative ways of achieving this as well as determining whether they would like a supporter or advocate in the meeting.
+If the child / young person requires an advocate then the coordinator will match them with an independent advocate and they will contact the family direct.
 The advocate will engage with the child(ren) concerned and ensure their views are known to the FGC Practitioner and during the FGC.

 Unless there is a good reason not to, the FGC Practitioner must visit everyone in person to help to prepare them for the meeting, discuss worries or concerns, including how the meeting will be conducted and encourage them to attend.
 If the FGC Practitioner feels that it would be inappropriate for a particular family member to attend, then a decision can be taken to exclude them from the FGC.

 This will be an exception and if exclusion was to take place it would be based on the child's best interests.
-Examples could include: a person being a Schedule 1 Offender, risk of harm to the child / young person attending, a history of domestic violence and a severe power imbalance in the family such that the victims would be too intimidated if the perpetrator was present.
+Examples could include: a person being a Person who Poses a Risk (PPR), risk of harm to the child / young person attending, a history of domestic violence and a severe power imbalance in the family such that the victims would be too intimidated if the perpetrator was present.

-The FGC Practitioner liaises with the referrer and other relevant agencies to ensure family members have appropriate information about:
+The FGC Practitioner liaises with the referrer and other relevant professionals to ensure family members have appropriate information about:

 The Family Group Conference is held with the following three stages: